 Students have the opportunity to go on field trips to events held by Qatar Foundation entities, as well as to the laboratories and libraries of our research centers, and our very own Mathaf: Arab Museum of Modern Art.

 Qatar Academy schools follow IB curricula and offer rigorous programs encompassing an international English-medium education, as well as strong Arabic and Islamic studies.
 We designed these schools to push students to be critical thinkers and active members of society.

 Since its launch in 1996, Qatar Academy has grown to five campuses located around the country.

 Qatar Academy Doha (QAD) is the largest school in the Qatar Foundation family, with over 1,900 students.
 QAD is organized administratively into a Primary School, Middle School, and High School, with an Early Education Center (EEC) for children as young as 6 months of age.

 Qatar Academy Al Khor was established to serve the needs of the Al Khor community in the north of Qatar.
-It educates over 900 (predominantly local) students.
+It educated over 1300 (predominantly local) students.

 Qatar Academy Al Wakra (QAW) was founded to serve the needs of the rapidly growing Al Wakra coastal community.
 Currently, it serves over 1300 students from preschool to Grade 11 and is continuing to expand by one grade level each year.

 Qatar Academy Sidra (QAS) is a rapidly growing school, currently serving over 500 students that represent over 40 nationalities.
 Located in Education City, QAS celebrates international mindedness and enquiry-based learning.

-Qatar Academy Msheireb was established in 2014 as an innovative dual language elementary school.
-A candidate school for IB’s Primary Years Programme, the school serves over 400 students ranging from Pre-K to Grade 5, after which students graduate to other local or Qatar Foundation schools.
+Qatar Academy Msheireb was established in 2014 as an innovative dual language Early Years and Primary school.
+An authorized International Baccalaureate Primary Years Programme school, QAM serves over 400 students from preschool to Grade 5, after which students graduate to continue their education at other local or Qatar Foundation schools.